Township 2, Rooks County, Kansas: Iowa Township

 Iowa Township was created from parts of Lowell and Stockton townships in 1879, with the eastern half from Lowell and the western half from Stockton.

 Lanark Township

 Lanark Township was created from part of Farmington Township in 1879.
 Farmington had been created a year earlier from Bow Creek and Lowell townships.
 Lanark was named for Lanarkshire, Scotland, the birthplace of an early settler in the territory.

+Geography

+Township 2 covers an area of 107.491 square miles (278.40 square kilometers).